awsdocs/aws-elemental-mediatailor-user-guide/doc_source/setting-up.md

 # Setting up AWS Elemental MediaTailor<a name="setting-up"></a>

 This section guides you through the steps required to configure users to access AWS Elemental MediaTailor\.
-For background and additional information about identity and access management for MediaTailor, see [IAM for AWS Elemental MediaTailor](security-iam.md)\.
+For background and additional information about identity and access management for MediaTailor, see [Identity and access management](security-iam.md)\.

 To start using AWS Elemental MediaTailor, complete the following steps\.